stevana/stateful-pbt-with-fakes/README.md

     + Jepsen's knossos checker
   - Simulation testing
     + Always and sometimes combinators?

+* partial order reduction: in concurrent execution, sometimes we can commute two operations without changing the outcome.
+We can explit this to check less histories.

 Formal specification and proofs are fundamental to computer science and have occupied minds since [Alan